galaina/Sew-in-Society/README.md

 The website was viewed on a different devices such as Desktop, Laptop and latest iPhone models A large amount of testing was done to ensure that all pages were linking correctly.

+### Known Bugs

+The imported stylesheet from googlefont can not be checked in direct input. however this is out of the developer control and dos not effect the fonts function on the website.

 ## Deployment

 ### GitHub Pages